mirage335/arduinoUbiquitous/README.md

 * Tools, under "$HOME"/.arduino15/packages/arduino/hardware/tools , and similar, may not be available from tracked git submodules.
 Typically, these are obtained as automatic dependencies installed by the ArduinoIDE board manager.
 As a workaround, run the ArduinoIDE in a temporary intstance, gather the files, collect them from the 'h_<uid>' directory, and install them in an apporpriate location.
 Run ArduinoIDE with "_arduino_user".
 Or, directly install them using "_arduino_edit".

 # Issues
-* Programmer support for M0 requires PR265.
+* Programmer support for M0 and Zero requires PR265.
+Bootloader may need to be rewriten after sketch. https://github.com/arduino/ArduinoCore-samd/pull/265
-https://github.com/arduino/ArduinoCore-samd/pull/265

 * Programmer requires udev rule.